egedursun/bimod-lab/README.md

 ### TODO LIST

+- [ ] Integrate the metatempo _core functionalities to interpret with AI.
+- [ ] Create the transactions for the metatempo

+- [ ] Build & test the endpoint for delivering the screenshots (metatempo data).

+- [ ] Integrate the metakanban application to the Electron copilot.
+- [ ] Test the integration with the primary server (BimodLab).

 - [ ] Add recording length visibility to Electron copilot.

 - [ ] Add projects to settings page -- purge deletions.
 - [ ] Add metakanban to settings page -- purge deletions.
 - [ ] Add metatempo to settings page -- purge deletions.

-- [ ] Create the permissions for the metatempo
-- [ ] Create the cost fields for the metatempo
-- [ ] Create the transactions for the metatempo
+- [ ] Add the environment variables for: METAKANBAN=0.0300, MEETING_TRANSCRIPTION=0.0200, METATEMPO=0.005 to server .env, .env.dev, .env.prod

 ---